OTTAWA, Ont. — Transport Minister David Collenette says road fatalities are on the decrease as called for by Road Safety Vision 2010.

 “It is imperative that we keep working to make our roads safer,” says Collenette.
 “Although statistics indicate that progress has been made in reducing fatalities and serious injuries, we must remain vigilant in our efforts to lower these numbers further.”

 Over the past 13 years, the number of licensed drivers in Canada has increased from approximately 17 million to 21 million.
-The number of registered vehicles is also on the rise with an increase from 16 million to 18 million.
+The number of registered vehicles is also on the rise with an increase of 16 million to 18 million.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News